R-ArcGIS/arcgisplaces/cran-comments.md

 ArcGIS is a brand name and not the name of a specific software.
 The phrase 'Places service' refers to a spefic API which can be considered software.
 This is quoted in the DESCRIPTION file.

+## Resubmission

+This submission adds auto-linking to the Places Service API documentation per request by Beni Altmann.